tsunami416604/azure-docs.hu-hu/articles/logic-apps/logic-apps-limits-and-config.md

 ### <a name="change-run-duration-and-storage-retention"></a>Change run duration and storage retention

 To change the default limit for run duration and storage retention, follow these steps.
-If you need to go above the maximum limit, [contact the Logic Apps team](mailto://logicappsemail@microsoft.com) for help with your requirements.
+To increase the maximum limit, [contact the Logic Apps team](mailto://logicappsemail@microsoft.com) for help with your requirements.

-1. In the Azure portal, on your logic app's menu, choose **Workflow settings**.
+1. In the Azure portal, on your logic app's menu, select **Workflow settings**.

-2. Under **Runtime options**, from the **Run history retention in days** list, choose **Custom**.
+1. Under **Runtime options**, from the **Run history retention in days** list, select **Custom**.

-3. Enter or drag the slider for the number of days you want.
+1. Enter or drag the slider for the number of days that you want.

+   > [!NOTE]
+   > For logic apps in multi-tenant Azure, the 90-day default limit is the same as the maximum limit.
+You can only decrease this value.
+   > For logic apps in an integration service environment, you can decreause or increase the 90-day default limit.

 <a name="looping-debatching-limits"></a>